Operation Pershing: Operation

 On 8 March, concluding that the remainder of the 18th Regiment might be in the Cay Giep Mountains northwest of Hoa Tan, Norton sent his 2nd Brigade on the heels of a B-52 strike.
 The search proved futile, and after three unproductive days he shifted operations farther south.
 The enemy, as one rifle company soon discovered, could be found and engaged, but often only on his own terms.
 Shortly before noon on 11 March Company C of the 2nd Battalion, 5th Cavalry, conducted an uncontested air assault south of the Tra O Marsh.
 As the last Huey departed and the men were organizing their sweep, a PAVN company concealed in foliage around the landing zone sprang a trap.
 Within seconds hostile fire had cut down several Americans, and PAVN soldiers had charged into Company C. So closely intermingled were the two forces that artillery and gunships were useless.
 For a time the outcome was in doubt, until two other companies arrived and forced the PAVN to withdraw.
 US losses were 19 killed and 25 wounded, while the PAVN left 10 dead soldiers behind.
 For another week Colonel Casey's 2nd Brigade continued its fruitless searches.
-Only after the brigade had returned north to the Bồng Sơn on 20 March did the ARVN 41st Regiment, 22nd Division, find the other two battalions of the 18th Regiment, the 8th Battalion southeast of Phù Mỹ District and the 7th Battalion west of Landing Zone Hammond.
+Only after the brigade had returned north to Bồng Sơn on 20 March did the ARVN 41st Regiment, 22nd Division, find the other two battalions of the 18th Regiment, the 8th Battalion southeast of Phù Mỹ District and the 7th Battalion west of LZ Hammond.
 In two firefights the ARVN claimed 50 PAVN killed and captured three, but thereafter the 18th Regiment again dropped out of sight.